too-much-todotxt/spec/The-Todo.txt-Format.md

 ## Why plain text?

 Plain text is software and operating system agnostic.
-It's searchable, portable, lightweight and easily manipulated.
+It's searchable, portable, lightweight, and easily manipulated.
 It's unstructured.
 It works when someone else's web server is down or your Outlook .PST file is corrupt.
 There's no exporting and importing, no databases or tags or flags or stars or prioritizing or _Insert company name here_-induced